SEJ Board & Staff

 Marketing and Programs Manager

-Jay Letto, a founding member of SEJ, has been the group's annual conference director since 1993.
+Jay Letto, a founding member of SEJ, was the group's annual conference director from 1993 through 2024, inclusive.
 He also works as a freelance writer and editor.
 From 1986 to 1992, Letto served as director of the environment program at the Scientists' Institute for Public Information in New York City, where he was also co-editor of SIPIscope.
-Letto has organized scores of programs for journalists on the full spectrum of environmental issues.
+Letto has organized hundreds of programs for journalists on the full spectrum of environmental issues.
 As annual conference director for SEJ, he works with the board conference chair and dozens of member-volunteers to organize a balanced, diverse and news-making program dealing with the myriad aspects of news reporting on environmental issues.
-Letto earned his B.S. in biology and environmental studies from the University of Michigan.
+Letto earned his B.S. in biology and environmental studies from Western Michigan University.
 He also holds an M.A. in journalism, with a certificate in science and environmental reporting, from New York University.
 Contact Jay, 509-493-4428 (West Coast - Pacific Time).

 Web Content Manager